-For small retail Pharmacies unassociated with a chain, and for Pharmacies associated with small chains, the DCS contacted the Pharmacy to explain the study's purpose and determine if patient profiles were available.
-If they were, the DCS verified that the profile contained required data elements.
-If patient profiles were not available or if the profiles did not contain all of the required data, the DCS collected the information by telephone or requested supplemental reports from the pharmacy data were received in any format including hardcopy patient profiles, electronic files with patient profile data, and/or collecting or supplementing the profiles by telephone data collection.
+For small retail Pharmacies unassociated with a chain, and for Pharmacies associated with small chains, the DCS contacted the Pharmacy to explain the study purpose and determine if patient profiles were available.
+If they were, the DCS verified the profile contained required data elements.
+If patient profiles were not available or if the profiles did not contain all required data, the DCS collected the information by telephone or requested supplemental reports from the pharmacist.
+Pharmacy data were received in any format including hardcopy patient profiles, electronic files with patient profile data, and/or collecting or supplementing the profiles by telephone data collection.

 For large retail Pharmacy chains, individual pharmacies were grouped by chain using a unique code.
-Historical contact information from earlier data collection years was reviewed for each chain to develop a contact approach.
-Specially trained negotiators followed up in one of two basic ways:
+Historical contact information from previous data collection years was reviewed for each chain to develop a contact approach.
+Specially-trained negotiators followed up in one of two ways:

-- If the corporate office preferred to collect data from the local stores, the data collection followed the small retail model.
-However, an endorsement from the corporate office was requested to be included with each contact packet. - If the Corporate entity preferred the data request to be handled with a regional or central contact, the negotiator facilitated the most efficient method for data collection.
+• If the corporate office preferred to collect data from the local stores, the data collection followed the small retail model.
+However, an endorsement from the corporate office was requested to be included with each contact packet.

+• If the corporate entity preferred the data request be handled with a regional or central contact, the negotiator facilitated the most efficient method for data collection.

-3.1.6 Separately Billing Doctors (SBDs)
+Separately Billing Doctors (SBDs)